matteo-dinoia/linux-notes/bug-report.md

 * SDDM apply kde settings doesn't apply keyboard preference
 * different app between krunner and middle click
 * too small default text for monospace
-* change command in shortcut does nothing as apply cannot be selected
-* cannot paste image copied with spectacle -brnc but -brc work
+* cannot paste image copied with spectacle -brnc but -brc work (also -bnc does nothing copy nothing)
-* flashing when making a screenshot with spectacle (if content updated while doing screenshot)
-* pasting cliboard image to file doesn't work
-* dolphin damaged long file name remaing (image )
+* dolphin wrong damage when konsole panel is open

 # Tablet
 * loading app icon is not on tablet cursor